-Though the intentions are good, this type of advice could also backfire and turn into a disaster for puppies and their owners.
+Though the intentions are good, this type of advice can backfire and turn into a disaster for puppies and their owners.

 Exposing is not the same as socializing

-If a puppy is introduced to new stimuli in a way that results in a severe negative experience for the puppy, then socializing could unintentionally become traumatizing.
+If a puppy is introduced to new stimuli in a severe negative way, resulting in a severe negative experience for the puppy, then socializing could unintentionally become traumatizing.
 This can occur when a puppy is not able to increase distance or escape from whatever it finds threatening, or when a puppy is not given time and space to recover from challenging experiences.
 Negative, stressful and fear evoking experiences can have a deep impact in the dog brain.
+Especially if there are no healthy recovery options.
 Dogs will want to avoid or (in some cases) actively scare away (with fear driven aggression) whatever they find threatening.

 In example, a puppy owner takes their puppy to a busy dog park and the puppy is repeatedly trampled on and/or chased by large dogs.
 The puppy is not given any options to avoid or escape these dogs.
 As a result, this puppy may, in the future, try to flee when it sees other dogs, or this puppy may respond by barking aggressively and trying to intimidate and chase away other dogs.